Feryareli/002-Technical-Analysis/README.md

 ## Optimization Summary

-Below are the metrics for the best strategy obtained during optimization (Trial 17):
+Below are the metrics for the best strategy obtained during optimization (Trial 17) for aapl:

 - **Capital Final**: $2,340,532.83
 - **Max Drawdown**: 68.22%